 The right to a survivors’ pension may not be acquired by a family member of an insured person or pension beneficiary who intentionally caused the death of the insured person or pension beneficiary, and was convicted of this criminal offence by a legally effective judgement to incarceration, and cannot be acquired by a family member of a deceased insuree, insured person or pension beneficiary who intentionally incapacitated himself or herself for work to acquire the right to a survivors’ pension.

-• If he or she is younger than 50, but suffered a complete loss of working capacity before the death of his or her spouse or within one year of the death of his or her spouse, or
+- If they are younger than 50 years of age, and they suffered a total loss of work capacity before the death of their spouse or within one year after the death of their spouse or

-A widow / widower or extramarital partner who did not reach 50 years of age before the death of his or her spouse, but was older than 45, shall acquire the right to a survivors’ pension when he or she reaches 50 years of age.
+A widow / widower / common law spouse / life partner / informal life partner who did not reach 50 years of age before the death of his or her spouse, but was older than 45, shall acquire the right to a survivors’ pension when he or she reaches 50 years of age.

-A widow / widower or extramarital partner who reached 50 years of age while exercising the right to a survivors’ pension acquired shall retain the right to a survivors’ pension on a permanent basis, and if he or she was divested of this right between the ages of 45 and 50, he or she may re-acquire it when he or she reaches 50 years of age.
+A widow / widower / common law spouse / life partner / informal life partner who reached 50 years of age while exercising the right to a survivors’ pension acquired shall retain the right to a survivors’ pension on a permanent basis, and if he or she was divested of this right between the ages of 45 and 50, he or she may re-acquire it when he or she reaches 50 years of age.

 An extramarital partner is entitled to a survivor’s pension if the extramarital union existed and lasted for at least three years up until the death of the insured person or pension beneficiary.